SpeechLabSSN/assistive_speech_tech_meity/models/tts/README.md

 # 🔊 Text-to-Speech (TTS) Systems

-This folder contains **speaker-adaptive Text-to-Speech (TTS) models**  trained using HTS amd Tacotron2
+This folder contains **speaker-adaptive Text-to-Speech (TTS) models**  trained using HTS and Tacotron2

 ---